Who can participate in JIMBEE VOLCANO ULTRAMARATHON Iceland?

 - Shared accommodation: tents and hotels (where applicable)

-- Water during the race (available from the first day at base camp)
+- Water at checkpoints during the race

-- Experienced career director
+- Experienced race director

 - Support team

 Our Ultra Marathon does not include the following:

 - Vaccines (more information provided in your welcome pack)